Hybrid Drivetrains: Series vs Parallel

 The series hybrid configuration is not as complex.
 There is an electric motor and a gasoline engine.
 When power is needed to move the wheels, the electric motor (and ONLY the electric motor) supplies the energy.
 The electric motor can use power from the battery pack or from a generator run by the gasoline engine, but not both.
 Think about the name series: one, then the other.
 Makes sense, right?

 So, if the battery is fully charged, the car might opt to use the battery’s energy first.
-When the battery is nearly depleted, the vehicle will switch on the gasoline motor to generate additional power to keep the electric motor going.
+When the battery is nearly depleted, the vehicle will switch on the gasoline engine to generate additional power to keep the electric motor going.
 The transition from one energy source to the other is designed to be seamless.

 - Battery pack provides majority of the power